nijatmursali/FundamentalsofComputerGraphics/README.md

 # FundamentalsofComputerGraphics
-This repository is made for the course called Fundamentals of Computer Graphics
+This repository is made for the course called Fundamentals of Computer Graphics.
+For the documentation, go to each homework folder.

-## Introduction

-## Development

-## Conclusion